binary-com/academy/_posts/pt/2015-11-19-Binarydotcom-celebrates-200000-facebook-likes.md

 layout: pt/post
 title: Binary.com celebrates 200,000 Facebook Fans!
 permalink: /pt-Binarydotcom-celebrates-200000-facebook-likes/
 excerpt: "We would just like to thank all of you who helped the Binary.com home page achieves its most recent milestone of 200,000 Facebook fans!
 We greatly value and ..."
+lang: pt
 ---